markroland/path-helper/README.md

 smoothing, adding noise, or other follow-up transformations may be applied in a more uniform manner.

+### dashPath

+Turn a solid line/path into a dashed line.
+A distance can be specified for the length of the dash and the length of the gap.
+An optional parameter can be set to return the gaps instead of the dashes.

 ### decimatePath

 Randomly remove portions of a path.
 This is controlled by an `odds`